py-lama/loglama/scripts/MIGRATION_GUIDE.md

 ### 4. Documentation Updates

-- [ ] Update README files to reference LogLama instead of PyLogs
+- [ ] Update README files to reference LogLama instead of LogLama
 - [ ] Update code examples in documentation
 - [ ] Update API documentation references

 ## Compatibility Layer

-If you need to maintain compatibility with both PyLogs and LogLama during a transition period, you can use the following pattern:
+If you need to maintain compatibility with both LogLama and LogLama during a transition period, you can use the following pattern:

 ```python
 try: